Ichthyosis in Dogs - Symptoms and Treatment

 Symptoms of canine ichthyosis

-During the first months of the puppy's life, grayish dandruff begins to be shed all over the skin.
+During the first months of a puppy's life, grayish dandruff begins to be shed all over the skin.
 However, the abdomen is usually most affected.
 The skin is also dry and can darken in certain areas, especially the thighs or the belly.
-Other signs of ichthyosis in dogs are:
+Other signs of ichthyosis in dogs include:

-• Gray scales on the skin which can flake off
+- Gray scales on the skin that can flake off

 When the nail plate grows abnormally, it can hook round and make their walk uncomfortable.
-Although the dog will have flaky skin, it can also look quite greasy.
+Although the dog will have flaky skin, it can also look quite greasy, indicating the presence of seborrhea.

 Causes of ichthyosis in dogs